Hot Chicken Salad with Potato Chips

 - Crushed potato chips are an unexpected addition to the top.
 They add the perfect amount of crunch!

-How to make hot chicken salad with Potato Chips
+How to make hot chicken salad with Potato Chip Topping

 Start by hard boiling the eggs.
 I like this tutorial on how to steam eggs—they are seriously so much easier to peel than boiling them!